Emarioo/ProjectUnknown/Versions/Prototype/raw/README.txt

 Warning:
 - The .exe is for Windows.
 - Windows and your web browser will most likely warn you about the game being a virus.
 It is not.
-But there may be bugs like memory leaks.
+But there may be bugs like the game crashing without assets.

 Note:
 - F3 to bring up FPS.
 Up/Down arrow to zoom in/out.
 Left/Right arrows to move